EUDAT-Training/B2SHARE-Training/deploy/08_Configuration.md

 - Setting up and configuration of connected containers services
 - Starting and stopping its services
 - Entering the Docker environment
-- Using the b2share tool
+- General usage the b2share tool
 - Troubleshooting

 ## Prerequisites